University of California College of the Law, San Francisco: Costs

-A 2013 article in Forbes Magazine ranks UC Law SF 20th among 'The 25 Law Schools Whose Grads Earn The Most'.

-Bar passage rates

-For the July 2019 California Bar Examination, 80% of UC Law SF Law graduates taking the exam for the first time passed.

 Publications

 Journals

-The oldest law journal at UC Law SF is the Hastings Law Journal, which was founded in 1949.
-The second oldest journal is the Hastings Constitutional Law Quarterly, which was founded in 1973.
+The oldest law journal at UC Law SF is the UC Law Journal which was founded in 1949.
+The second oldest journal is the UC Law Constitutional Quarterly, which was founded in 1973.
 Inaugurated in 1997 to oversee the growing number of publications at UC Law SF, the O'Brien Center for Scholarly Publications now manages the publication of the ten UC Law SF journals.